juanmiguelrl/breast-cancer-subtyping/README.md

 --epochs : to indicate the number of epochs that will be done at the training
 --batch _size: to indicate the batch size at the training
 --n_gpus: to indicate how many gpus will be used during the training
+--l : to log during the training or not
+--n or --nni : to use nni or not during the training